Emergence of multiphase condensates from a limited set of chemical building blocks: Results

-An interaction matrix that solves this inverse design problem establishes a free-energy landscape, following the assumptions of \eqref{eq:mu}, that is consistent with the prescribed $K$ condensed-phase molecular compositions (\figref{fig:1}C).
-As such, any mixture with overall macromolecular concentrations within the convex hull of the target-phase and dilute-phase concentrations $\{\vec\phi^{(0)},\vec\phi^{(1)},\ldots,\vec\phi^{(K)}\}$ can phase-separate to form the prescribed condensed phases~\cite{chen2023solver}.
+According to the free-energy landscape (\figref{fig:1}C), any mixture with overall macromolecular concentrations within the convex hull of the dilute-phase and target-phase concentrations $\{\vec\phi^{(0)},\vec\phi^{(1)},\ldots,\vec\phi^{(K)}\}$ can phase-separate to form the prescribed condensed phases~\cite{chen2023solver}.
 (Whether some or all of these phases form in practice depends on kinetic considerations, such as nucleation dynamics~\cite{jacobs2021self,jacobs2023theory}, that are not the focus of the present work.)
-However, the interaction matrix that solves the design problem is typically not unique.
-In particular, there may be low-rank interaction matrices, for which $r < N$, that result in---or at least closely approximate---the prescribed condensed-phase molecular compositions.
-Our goal is to find such low-rank solutions, since they reduce the number of molecular features that are required to achieve the prescribed set of coexisting condensates.
+However, the pairwise interaction matrix that results in the prescribed condensed-phase molecular compositions is typically not unique.
+In particular, there may be low-rank interaction matrices, for which $r < N$, that result in---or at least closely approximate---the target condensates.
+We are interested in these low-rank interaction matrices, since they reduce the number of molecular features that are required to achieve the prescribed set of coexisting condensates within the pairwise approximation.